Which sim racing stage suits you?

 21 Nm is more than double Stage 1's 9 Nm — you feel the difference immediately in anything high-downforce: GT3, Formula 4, GTE.

-Three 32" ASUS TUF screens give a field of view that fills your full periphery.
+Three Samsung Odyssey 32" G5 screens give a field of view that fills your full periphery.
 You see the corner coming without turning your head.

 Add-ons: